selimslab/selimslab.github.io/_NOTES/arts/poetry/one-art.md

 some realms I owned, two rivers, a continent.

-I miss them, but it wasn’t a disaster.
+I miss them, but it wasn't a disaster.

 —Even losing you (the joking voice, a gesture

-I love) I shan’t have lied.
-It’s evident
+I love) I shan't have lied.
+It's evident

-the art of losing’s not too hard to master
+the art of losing's not too hard to master

 though it may look like (Write it!) like disaster.